Liability defences

 Was the claimant negligent?

-The Law Reform (Contributory Negligence) Act 1945 allows the court to apportion liability between the parties and to reduce the claimant's damages if it finds that the claimant 'suffers damage as a result partly of their own fault and partly of the fault of another person'.
-It is up to the defendant to prove that the claimant was at 'fault' and that they have contributed to their own injuries although there is no requirement that the claimant owes the defendant a duty of care.
+Under the Law Reform (Contributory Negligence) Act 1945, the court may apportion liability between the parties and reduce the claimant's damages if it finds that the claimant 'suffers damage as a result partly of their own fault and partly of the fault of another person'.
+The defendant must prove that the claimant was at 'fault' and that they contributed to their own injuries although there is no requirement for the claimant to owe the defendant a duty of care.
 The defendant must prove that:

 1. the claimant failed to take proper care of their own safety, and